HidekiMori-CIT/aenet-lammps/README.md

 2020/11/12: Update the LAMMPS version in README (this file).
 2020/11/12: Bug fix of pair_aenet.cpp for binary system.
 2020/11/26: Slightly modify the pair_aenet.cpp to output detail error message.
-2020/11/29: Add the TiO2 directory which contains example potential files and input file for LAMMPS.
+2020/11/29: Add the TiO2 directory which contains example potential files and LAMMPS input file for binary system.

 # About this package